The routine conversation between the dentist and the patient at our Dental clinic.

 In past, dentists used to fabricate the crowns with gold foil & gold alloys, as gold is malleable and mouldable.
 They are excellent in strength and durability.
-But as Dentistry advanced, gold crown lost its demand as they are not aesthetic.
+But as Dentistry advanced, the gold crown lost its demand as they are not aesthetic.
 There are still some patients who prefer to go for gold crowns.

 Nickel Chromium Alloy Crown

-Since last 40-50 years, most popular crowns are Nickel chromium crowns ( commonly known as metal crowns ) These crowns are made by casting the custom made a wax crown with nickel-chromium alloy.
+For the last 40-50 years, the most popular crowns are Nickel chromium crowns ( commonly known as metal crowns ) These crowns are made by casting the custom made a wax crown with nickel-chromium alloy.
 They have excellent strength and durability.
 The disadvantages with these crowns are aesthetics and staining of gums after a few years.
 They are still popular among patients and we usually recommend them for posterior teeth where aesthetic is not a concern.

 Porcelain Fused Metal Crown